Marriage Tax Allowance Explained

 Lucy earns £6,000 working part time in the local library.
 As her full Personal Allowance is £10,600, they can apply to have £1,060 transferred over to Ella.

 Ella is a marketing consultant, earns £35,000 and pays basic rate income tax.
-Her Personal Allowance can now be increased by Lucy’s additional £1,060 transfer to £11,660 giving them a saving of £212.
+Her Personal Allowance can now be increased by Lucy’s additional £1,060 transfer to £11,660 giving them a saving of £252.

-How do I get paid the marriage allowance?
+How do I get paid the Marriage Allowance?

 You will receive the allowance through paying less tax in your salary each week or month.
 Your employer will know to deduct less tax because you will be given a new tax code which will be higher because of the marriage allowance.
-If you are transferring the allowance, your partner’s tax code will be changed accordingly.

 You will normally see the letter M appear at the end of your tax code which indicates that you are in receipt of the marriage allowance.

-Backdate your marriage allowance claim
+Backdate your Marriage Tax Allowance claim

-Marriage allowance P800
+Marriage Tax Allowance P800 refund

-The tax office will send you a P800 when a claim for marriage allowance has been made for a previous tax year.
 A P800 will show you the amount of marriage allowance awarded, any refund of tax due along with information on how you can request any repayment of tax (either online or wait to receive a cheque through the post).

 You must register for the Marriage Tax Allowance with HMRC.